Polygonia satyrus (W. H. Edwards, 1869)

 Status: Very rare stray/resident

 NENHP Ranking: Not listed

 Range: Found from the east to west coasts across the northern United States and southern Canada and in the mountain west from California, Arizona and New Mexico north almost to Alaska.
-Nebraska records are from the far western edge of the state.
+Found in extreme western Nebraska.

 Broods/Flight Times: Probably double brooded.
 The most recent record was from 23 June.

 Habitat: Moist wooded valleys and stream sides.

 Avg.
 Wingspan: 1 3/4 – 2 1/2 inches

 Similar Species: Ventrally the Satyr Comma is a warm to yellow brown while dorsally a generally brighter hue than other Nebraska Polygonia, with the spot at the middle of the base of the forewing enlarged upward and split by a vein to appear as two.